European Southern Observatory: Atacama Pathfinder Experiment

 ESO hosts the Atacama Pathfinder Experiment, APEX, and operates it on behalf of the Max Planck Institute for Radio Astronomy (MPIfR).
-APEX is a 12 m diameter telescope, operating at millimetre and submillimetre wavelengths — between infrared light and radio waves.
+APEX is a 12 m diameter telescope, operating at millimetre and submillimetre wavelengths—between infrared light and radio waves.

 Atacama Large Millimeter/submillimeter Array

-ALMA is an astronomical interferometer of innovative design, initially composed of 66 high-precision antennas and operating at wavelengths of 0.3 to 3.6 mm.
+ALMA is an astronomical interferometer initially composed of 66 high-precision antennas and operating at wavelengths of 0.3 to 3.6 mm.
 Its main array will have 50 12 m antennas acting as a single interferometer.
-An additional compact array of four 12-metre and twelve 7 m antennas is also planned.
+An additional compact array of four 12-metre and twelve 7 m antennas, known as the Morita array is also available.
 The antennas can be arranged across the desert plateau over distances from 150 metres to 16 km, which will give ALMA a variable "zoom".
 The array will be able to probe the universe at millimetre and submillimeter wavelengths with unprecedented sensitivity and resolution, with vision up to ten times sharper than the Hubble Space Telescope.
 These images will complement those made with the VLT Interferometer.
-ALMA is a collaboration between East Asia (Japan and Taiwan), Europe (ESO), North America (USA and Canada) and Chile.
+ALMA is a collaboration between East Asia (Japan and Taiwan), Europe (ESO), North America (US and Canada) and Chile.

 The scientific goals of ALMA include studying the origin and formation of stars, galaxies, and planets with observations of molecular gas and dust, studying distant galaxies towards the edge of the observable universe and studying relic radiation from the Big Bang.
 A call for ALMA science proposals was issued on 31 March 2011, and early observations began on 3 October.

-ESO telescopes: research and discoveries

-Search for extrasolar planets

-"Is there life elsewhere in the universe?" is one of humankind's most profound unanswered questions.
-A step in the attempt to answer this question is the search for planets outside the Solar System.
-ESO's observatories are equipped with an arsenal of instruments for finding, studying, and monitoring extrasolar planets.
-In 2004, the Very Large Telescope detected a faint glow from an apparent planet orbiting a star about 200 light-years from earth.
-A year later, this detection was confirmed as the first picture of an exoplanet ever recorded.
-Although the planet is large (five times more massive than Jupiter), this observation is a first step toward identifying the physical structure and chemical composition of exoplanets.

-Despite the fact that planets seem very common in the universe they are tiny, faint objects at cosmic scales; this makes their detection difficult with current technology.
-For this reason, most exoplanets have been detected with indirect methods.
-Of these, the most successful has been the radial velocity method.
-HARPS (the High Accuracy Radial-velocity Planet Searcher) has allowed the discovery of a number of planets with masses below that of Neptune orbiting nearby stars.
-However, few of these planets are among the smallest ever discovered, or reside in its star's habitable zone.
-The possibility exists that one of these planets is covered by oceans; this discovery is an encouraging result in the search for planets which could support life.